RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

    ╰────────╯  └────────┘  ╰───╯
 ```

-Returns the _string_ converted to the BYTES format, i.e., to a format where the basic components of a string are bytes.
+Returns the _string_ converted to the BYTES format.
+BYTES strings are composed of 8-bit bytes, and every character in the string can be an arbitrary 8-bit value, including binary data.
+Rexx built-in-functions operate at the byte level, and no Unicode features are available (for example, LOWER operates only on the ranges ``"A".."Z"`` and ``"a".."z"``).
 This is equivalent to Classic Rexx strings, but with some enhancements.
 See the description of the BYTES class for details.

 ## Codepoints